-Under current law, unchanged by the Act, if the Governor determines that a disruption of energy supplies poses a serious risk to economic well-being or public health or welfare, the Governor may issue an order declaring an energy alert.

-Upon the Governor's issuance of a declaration, prior law authorized the Department of Administration (DOA) to issue orders requiring producers, importers, and sellers of fuels other than electricity, natural gas, or wood, to disclose certain information about fuel supply and demand.
-The Act transfers this authority from DOA to the PSC.
+Under current law, if the Governor determines that a disruption of energy supplies poses a serious risk to economic well-being or public health or welfare, the Governor may issue an order declaring an energy alert.
+Upon the issuance of a declaration, the Department of Administration (DOA) may issue orders requiring producers, importers, and sellers of fuels other than electricity, natural gas, or wood, to disclose certain information about fuel supply and demand.
+The bill transfers this authority from DOA to the PSC.

-The Act also:
+The bill also:

-- Requires the PSC to collect and maintain data needed for effective state agency energy planning. - Requires the PSC to administer federal energy grants, when directed to by the Governor. - Authorizes the PSC to provide technical assistance to local governments to assist in the planning and implementation of energy efficiency and renewable resources.
+• Requires the PSC to collect and maintain data needed for effective state agency energy planning.

-- Requires DOT to consult with the PSC, instead of DOA, when DOT waives motor vehicle weight limits during energy emergencies. - Repeals certain reporting requirements for which the reporting deadlines have elapsed. - Eliminates the requirement for an investor-owned public utility to pay a fee when applying to the PSC for permission to issue securities.
+- Requires the PSC to administer federal energy grants, when directed to by the Governor. - Authorizes the PSC to provide technical assistance to local governments to assist in the planning and implementation of energy efficiency and renewable resources. - Requires DOT to consult with the PSC, instead of DOA, when DOT waives motor vehicle weight limits during energy emergencies. - Repeals certain reporting requirements for which the reporting deadlines have elapsed. - Eliminates the requirement for an investor-owned public utility to pay a fee when applying to the PSC for permission to issue securities.